 Less commonly, there may be a distinct differently coloured section (like a slice of a pie) in the iris, for example a brown area in a blue or green eye.
 This has been reported in some white cats.
 Instead of affecting the pigmentation of the whole iris, the white gene affects only part of the iris.
 One or both eyes can be affected; if both are affected there may be a mirror image effect.
 These are sometimes called "weird-eyed" cats because they are not odd-eyed in the normal sense.

 The photo is "Gilbert" who has one blue eye and one dichoric eye.

 Pink is not a normal eye colour in cats.
 It is found in pink-eyed albinos and is due to complete lack of pigment in the eye combined with very little blue refraction.
 True albinos entirely lack melanin and the iris is pale pinkish-white.
-Because of blue refraction, the eyes usually have a bluish hue, result in a blue-eyed albino.
+Because of blue refraction, the eyes usually have a bluish hue, result in a blue-eyed albino (as with Pangur above).
 Very rarely the transparent structures are colourless and a pink-eyed albino results.

 It was once believed impossible for a cat to have pink eyes due to the structure of the eye and true albinos had pale blue eyes, but there have now been several pink-eyed albinos reported in recent years.
 Albinism has been recorded in the Bengal breed and in its wild parent, the Asian Leopard Cat (shown here).